ds4ph-bme/project-Indranuj10/README.md

 **APP DOCUMENTATION AND HOW TO USE**

 The app requires nine numerical inputs as per the instructions in the input dialog box.
-Ompressing the predict button we get to know the price of the house (in $1000's).
+On pressing the predict button we get to know the price of the house (in $1000's).

 STEPS TO USE THE APP: